periscopic/EaselFL/README.md

 -there is 1/2 pixel difference in the placement of some lines compared to EaselJS

+-drawAsPath is not implemented (the primary use, masking, is implemented)

 ---- Memory Management ----
 -Garbage collection will not remove EaselFl objects either from